Succession to the Byzantine Empire: Direct Palaiologoi heirs and claimants

-Andreas is commonly believed not to have left any descendants, though it is possible that he had children.
-Figures that have been suggested to have been children of Andreas include Constantine Palaiologos, employed in the papal guard and dead in 1508 and Fernando Palaiologos, an obscure figure described as 'the son of the Despot of the Morea' and recorded to have adopted that title after 1502.
-Neither Constantine nor Fernando are known to have children.
-Though a Giovanni Martino Leonardo may be a son of Fernando, but his father is merely identified as a 'despot' so he may be a son of other claimant despots Constantine Arianiti or Fernando's cousin Carlo III Tocco, who is mentioned below among the matrilineal descendants.
-Russian sources also speak of Andreas' daughter Maria Palaiologina, who married the Russian noble Prince Vasily of Vereya-Belozersk, a great-grandson of Dmitry Donskoy and cousin to her supposed aunt Zoe's husband Ivan III of Russia.
-Maria and Vasily are given as parents to an only child - a daughter named Sophia, who died in 1549, while outliving both her husband Albertas Goštautas and their only child Stanislovas Goštautas.

 The second son of Thomas Palaiologos, Manuel Palaiologos (1455 – c.
 1512), eventually returned to Constantinople, much to the surprise of people in Western Europe, and lived out his life under Ottoman rule, dying at some point during the reign of Sultan Bayezid II (r.
 1481–1512).
 Manuel had at least two sons: John (who died young), and Andreas Palaiologos, named after Manuel's brother.
 Manuel's son Andreas is not believed to have had children of his own, and died at some point during the reign of Suleiman the Magnificent (r.
 1520–1566).
 Andreas's death marks the end of the confidently verifiable imperial Palaiologos line, meaning that the last verified male-line Palaiologos descendants were extinct by the 16th century.
 Setton (1978) considered Demetrios Palaiologos to have been the head of the Palaiologos family 1453–1470, followed by Thomas's son Andreas Palaiologos from 1470 to 1502.